GoodMorningA1i/free_genai_bootcamp_2025/README.md

 I am in a fortunate situation where I have taken machine learning courses in the past and can leverage that knowledge to understand what's going on right now.
 When I am confused, I go to the respective GenAI Essentials videos for a recap.
 I also found Rola's introductory machine learning course to be very useful.
 It was especially useful to understand how the theory applies in a practical setting.

 Learning Japanese was looking like a steep learning curve for me.
 I decided to choose Urdu, the language my parents speak.
-While I can speak the language, I never formally learned it.
+While I can communicate in the language, I never formally learned it.
+I was born in Canada and English & French were the primary languages taught in school.
 I don't know too much vocabulary, grammar, and I don't know how to read and write.
 I thought I would take this opportunity to learn my native language and connect with my family on a deeper level.

 **Details about any challenges you attempted during the bootcamp week?**